 NHS Talking Therapies

 You can refer yourself for free NHS talking therapies such as Cognitive Behavioural Therapy.

 If you're in a crisis and need urgent help

 - Call 111 and press option 2 for the First Response Service - a 24-hour service for people in a mental health crisis.
 This service is for anyone, of any age, who is registered with a GP in Cambridgeshire or Peterborough.

 Call Samaritans on freephone 116 123 – they're always open and are there to listen

 Contact your GP surgery and ask for an emergency appointment

 Contact NHS 111

-Local mental health counselling and support services include
+Local mental health services

 Online wellbeing support and chat-based counselling for anyone aged 18+ from Qwell.